Kong/docs.konghq.com/app/contributing/style-guide.md

 - target
 - upstream

+### Plugin names

+1. Capitalize the plugin _name_ but not the word _plugin_.
+For example, "Rate Limiting plugin".
+2. Don’t capitalize the name if you’re using it in code.
+For example, `rate-limiting`.
+3. Don’t capitalize if you’re referring to the concept, not the plugin.
+For example, “Set up rate limiting in {{site.base_gateway}} with the Rate Limiting plugin”.

 ### Kong-specific terms

-For product, application, and component names, see [Word Choice](/contributing/word-choice).
+For product and component names, see [Word Choice](/contributing/word-choice).

+Object/entity names (for example, service, route, upstream) should be lowercase.

 ## Code formatting